Modern Slavery Act Statement

 At Bright Horizons, we are guided by our HEART Values and Principles; Honesty, Excellence, Accountability, Respect, and Teamwork.
 These are central to our organisation’s ethos and culture, and identify how each member of Bright Horizons’ family contributes to the whole.

-Our Commitment
+Our Approach

-Due to the nature of our business and our policies, procedures and practices, we assess our overall risk to modern slavery is low.
+Due to the nature of our business and our policies, procedures and practices, we assess our overall risk to modern slavery as low.
 It continues to be a priority for us to ensure that we operate ethically, source responsibly and work to prevent modern slavery and human trafficking throughout our organisation and in our supply chain.

 Our People

-Bright Horizons’ workforce in the United Kingdom consists of employed staff who are supported as necessary by agency workers and consultants.
+agency workers and consultants.
 We ensure our people have a high level of understanding of the risks of modern slavery and human trafficking and we undertake the following measures to help ensure that we operate ethically, source responsibly and work to prevent modern slavery and human trafficking throughout our organisation:

 • We implement robust recruitment and ongoing employment policies and procedures for all our employees and workers.